george-hawkins/arf-drone/transmitter.md

 Once you've disconnected USB (or reinsterted the SD card) restart the transmitter in normal mode and navigate to the contents of the SD card (as described above).
 Navigate to `FIRMWARE` and select the `.frk` file that you just copied on (it should have a name like `XJT_LBT_build161214.frk` or the same without `LBT` for the US).
 Select it and press ENTER, i.e. press the dial, You should see a popup with various options - select _Flash int module_ and you should see a progress bar indicating that it's being written.

-Oddly the process just finishes without any confirmation (presumably if there was a problem it would have told you) and there appears to be no way to query the XJT firmware version via OpenTX - you just have to trust that it's been done (I've confirmed this on the [OpenTX chat channel](https://opentx.rocket.chat/channel/OpenTX_General?msg=mszoW8QwiAirmFfvy)).
+Oddly the process just finishes without any confirmation (if there had been a problem though it would have told you) and there appears to be no way to query the XJT firmware version via OpenTX - you just have to trust that it's been done (I've confirmed this on the [OpenTX chat channel](https://opentx.rocket.chat/channel/OpenTX_General?msg=mszoW8QwiAirmFfvy)).

+Note: the version history section on the XJT module page only goes up to 23rd Dec 2015, however the notes above refer to version 61214 which came out late 2016.
+The main download button downloads the latest version, i.e. 61214 as the time of writing.

 Wrap up
 -------